amyjafari/Mars/README.md

 Hello its Alireza Jafari
 # Mars
-this repository is for my learning process
+this repository is for my learning process if i invited you to this reposiotory please push sth on it thank you

-a new line of code
-second new line of code